top of page

 I do not write as an expert standing above the text.
 I write as a companion, learning to stay near it.
 I believe Jesus still forms his people through presence rather than mastery, through attention rather than certainty, through words that are meant to be lived with over time.

 If you’re weary of faith that moves too fast, or if you’re learning to trust that questions can be a form of grace, you’re welcome here.
 You don’t need to read everything.
-You don’t need to agree with everything right away.
+You don’t need to agree with everything.

 Just stay a while.
 Walk slowly.
 Listen closely.